stereoIII6/fraxio_framework/WhitePaper.md

 and can be nominated as admins, managers, moderators or Core Team applicants.
 It requires a minimum amount of
-250000 MLK Tokens to be eligible for the Meta Team and it costs 1000 MLK/Month to be a Member of the Meta Team.
+100 SHK Tokens to be eligible for the Meta Team and it costs 1000 MLQ/Month to be a Member of the Meta Team.

 The Fractio Community is the Base Layer